hongkun-Shao/hongkun-Shao/README.md

 - 🌱 I’m currently learning DB && PNC infra
 - 📫 How to reach me: lion03723@outlook.com
 - personal blog website: http://showmycodes.com
-- nice to meet you here
+- nice to meet you here and have a good day:D